 The privilege of membership in Rockbridge Hunt may be offered after the following conditions have been met:

 Capping fees paid in the current hunting season will be counted toward dues.
-There is also an initiation fee for both Single Hunting and Family Hunting memberships.

 For more information please contact us: